-Following completion of my visit to Downham Market on 11th December 2024 plus additional checking of website and documents, I enclose my interim audit report for your attention and presentation to the Council.
+Following completion of my visits to Downham Market on 11th December 2024 and 6th May 2025 plus additional checking of website and documents, I enclose my final audit report for your attention and presentation to the Council.
 The audit was conducted in accordance with current practices and guidelines.
-Whilst I have not tested all transactions, my samples have where appropriate covered the entire year to date.
+Whilst I have not tested all transactions, my samples have where appropriate covered the entire year.

 My report is presented in the same order as the assertions on the internal auditor report within the published AGAR.
 The start of each section details the nature of the assertion to be verified.
-The report concludes with an opinion as to whether each assertion has been met or not at the interim audit.
+The report concludes with an opinion as to whether each assertion has been met or not at the audit.
 Where appropriate, recommendations for action are shown in bold text and are summarised in the table at the end of the report.

-My sample testing did not uncover any errors or misstatements that require reporting to the external auditor at this time; however I did identify significant weaknesses in the internal controls such that public money could be put at risk.
-These were conveyed instantly to the Town Clerk who gave assurances that they would be corrected immediately.
+My sample testing did not uncover any errors or misstatements that require reporting to the external auditor at this time; however in the interim internal audit I did identify significant weaknesses in the internal controls such that public money could be put at risk.
+These were conveyed instantly to the Town Clerk and have since been addressed.